josehb96/josehb96/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jose-hurtado-baeza-5406b4223/)

-## 📜 More about me
+## More about me (Nobody cares)

 - 👩‍💻 Currently working on a website project for a mechanical workshop company.

-- 🌱 Currently learning Astro.
+- 🌱 Currently learning about sales.

 - 📫 How to reach me -> josehurtadobaeza@gmail.com